ShipSoft/FairShip/contrib/inter_anaylsis/dataPlot_chi2_300/README.md

 For checking potential errors in HTCondor:

-- checkErrorInLog.py output/$(ClusterId).log
+- checkError.py
-  - checks that all jobs in a cluster are terminated with exit code 0.
+  - checks that all jobs in each log are terminated with exit code 0.

-- checkMissingFiles.py
   - checks that all files are transferred back from HTCondor.

 After creating all the relevant histogram files: